Decluttering Tips for Seniors

 5. “Upcycle” your clutter

-“Upcycling” is a fun way to repurpose the clutter in your home into functional furniture, décor, or clothing!
-The internet is full of fun ideas for upcycling, and you’ll be amazed how simple it can be to give new life to some of your collected clutter!
+“Upcycling” is a fun way to repurpose the clutter in your home into functional furniture, décor, or clothing.
+The internet is full of fun ideas for upcycling, and you’ll be amazed how simple it can be to give new life to some of your collected clutter.
 Make some functional colander planters to hang by your window.
 Put all those saved-up empty jars to use by creating some adorable mason jar lanterns.
-Or, get crafty with your grandkids when they visit over the holidays by making a beautiful bouquet of cardboard dandelions.
+Or, get crafty with your grandkids when they visit over the holidays by making a beautiful bouquet of a colourful, holiday-themed sun-catcher.

 Take some time this winter to breathe new life into your home, organize your treasured belongings, and purge unwanted clutter.
 Not only will you feel refreshed by a nice, organized home, but you and loved ones can rest easy knowing that your risk of falls has been greatly reduced.
 Your Bayshore caregiver can help with organizing, de-cluttering and other housekeeping tasks – give us a call at 1-877-289-3997 to learn more about getting a little extra help at home today.